Vpan23/HELLO-WORLD/README.md

 -

 helloWorld1.6  -  24.02.23
-- create 3 new chest with different attributes.
+- Added 3 new chest with different probabilities to have different attributes.
   - SIMPLE BOX       -      PROBABILITIES(%)
     - [C] - COMMON.
 48%
     - [R] - RARE.
 21%
     - [E] - EPIC.
 18%
     - [L] - LEGENDARY.
 9%
     - [M] - MYTH.
 2%
     - [U] - UNIQUE.
 0%
   - NORMAL BOX      -      PROBABILITIES(%)
     - [C] - COMMON.
 36%
     - [R] - RARE.
 20%
     - [E] - EPIC.
 20%
     - [L] - LEGENDARY.
 16%
     - [M] - MYTH.
 8%
     - [U] - UNIQUE.
 0%
   - EPIC BOX       -       PROBABILITIES(%)
     - [C] - COMMON.
 16.6%
     - [R] - RARE.
 24.9%
     - [E] - EPIC.
 24.9%
     - [L] - LEGENDARY.
 24.9%
     - [M] - MYTH.
 8.3%
     - [U] - UNIQUE.
 0.4%

+- Create different prices that will cost your trophies, so depending on how much do you have you can buy Boxes.
+- Add a trading system to use your trophies that you earn in battle, so you can spend in crates.